Top 10 Creators on Patreon to Check Out In 2024

 Source: patreon.com

-Jeff Wittek creates podcasts, comedy, and videos.
+Jeff Wittek creates podcasts, comedies, and videos.
 He runs a top-rated YouTube channel with 3.05 million subscribers.
 Wittek is a celebrity hairstylist who hosts Jeff's Barbershop.
 He recently joined the popular Vlog Squad, and during COVID, the team mainly made stunt videos.
 Jeff had an accident doing one of the stunts that resulted in him having an eye injury, so most of his recent videos show his recovery from that.
 The primary use of his Patreon page is to give his supporters early access to his videos.

 There are three subscription tiers: